Thelymitra flexuosa

+Description

-DescriptionThelymitra flexuosa is a tuberous, perennial herb with a single wiry, linear leaf 60-150 mm long and 3-4 mm wide.
+Thelymitra flexuosa is a tuberous, perennial herb with a single wiry, linear leaf 60-150 mm long and 3-4 mm wide.
 Up to four cream-coloured to canary yellow 10-15 mm wide borne on a flowering stem 200-350 mm tall.
 The sepals and petals are 5.5-7 mm long and about 4 mm wide.
 The labellum (the lowest petal) is shorter and narrower than the other petals and sepals.
 The column is white to cream-coloured, 4.5-5 mm long and about 2.5 mm wide with four lines of short hairs on its back.
 The lobe on the top of the anther is short with a few brown glands on its back.
 The side lobes are bright yellow and covered with short hairs.
 The flowers are short-lived, self-pollinating and open only slowly on hot, humid days.
 Flowering occurs from September to November.